-This course also recognizes the importance of clear expectations and procedures to effective classroom management.
+This online course also recognizes the importance of clear expectations and procedures to effective classroom management.
 The Safety, Order and Rights value set is presented as one framework for clarifying and communicating the classroom expectations, and is compatible with other value sets that simply and easily communicate the rationale for expectations and procedures.
-Participants will learn how to effectively teach procedures to students, and establish rules in a manner that invests students in upholding them.
+Teachers will learn how to effectively teach procedures to students, and establish rules in a manner that invests students in upholding them.

-Participants will be able to:
+Educators will be able to:

-Understand the importance of classroom management and the relationship between engaging work, student behavior, and learning outcomes.
+- Understand the importance of classroom management and the relationship between engaging work, student behavior, and learning outcomes.

-Explore theories of motivation and behavior management, and apply these theories to the creation of a classroom culture plan.
+- Explore theories of motivation and behavior management, and apply these theories to the creation of a classroom culture plan.

-Explain how to begin implementing PBIS and give examples of both preventative and responsive positive discipline techniques.
+- Explain how to begin implementing PBIS and give examples of both preventative and responsive positive discipline techniques.

-Explain how to effectively redirect students and implement logical consequences using firm yet respectful teacher language.
+- Explain how to effectively redirect students and implement logical consequences using firm yet respectful teacher language.

-Describe the most effective way to develop, introduce, and/or reinforce classroom rules and procedures.
+- Describe the most effective way to develop, introduce, and/or reinforce classroom rules and procedures.

 Enrolling in a Course:

-Add the course to your Cart and continuing shopping, if you’d like to purchase more courses.
+- Add the course to your Cart and continuing shopping, if you’d like to purchase more courses.

-When you are ready to check out, go to your cart.
+- When you are ready to check out, go to your cart.
 You will be asked to log-in to your account or create a new account.

-Follow the enrollment and payment prompts.
+- Follow the enrollment and payment prompts.
 If you have a coupon/discount, you will be asked to enter it during the enrollment process.

-You will be asked to provide your LAUSD Employe Number and the name of the school that you currently or most recently taught at.
+- You will be asked to provide your LAUSD Employee Number and the name of the school that you currently or most recently taught at.

-Upon purchase, you will receive an email receipt and be able to login to your a eClassroom account.
+- Upon purchase, you will receive an email receipt and be able to login to your a eClassroom account.
 You have 180 days from your purchase to complete your course.